wappgo/Darshini_VoiceAI_NoSIP/README.md

-# AI-Powered Lost & Found Voice Assistant
+# AI-Powered Darshini Voice AI Assistant

 This project is a real-time, conversational voice assistant built with the LiveKit Agent Framework.
 It helps users find lost items by verbally querying a PostgreSQL database and displaying the results visually in a web interface.